RiseWell Hydroxyapatite Toothpaste Review

 It tastes good!
 My 7-year-old son liked its taste when he first tried this safe kids toothpaste.

-I would like to emphasize that RiseWell doesn’t use any flavors.
-If you read my blog often, you might know that I advocate against the use of fragrance as a mixture of undisclosed ingredients.
-And that applies to so-called natural fragrance.
+I would like to emphasize that Risewell doesn’t use any flavors.
+If you read my blog often, you might know that I advocate against the use of fragrance because it is often a mixture of undisclosed ingredients.
+And that applies to so-called “natural” fragrance.
 Despite the assurances of natural fragrance safety from the manufacturers, we still do not know what ingredients their natural fragrance has.

 To clarify, flavors are just fragrances which are mixtures of undisclosed chemicals.
 When it comes to new flavors, they must go through an approval process by the FDA, unless they get GRAS status.
 That is to say, many food flavors can achieve GRAS status if qualified experts deem them safe.
 Often those experts are representatives of the US Flavor and Extract Manufacturers Association (source).

-Moreover, flavors contain ingredients that are not intended to provide taste, such as emulsifiers, solvents, preservatives, and flavor modifiers (source).
+Moreover, flavors contain ingredients that can’t provide taste in the first place, such as emulsifiers, solvents, preservatives, and flavor modifiers (source).

 As a result, I am not a big fan of flavors and try to avoid them if possible.
-Therefore, I was very happy to hear that RiseWell refuses to use flavors in their non-toxic toothpaste as well.
-They could not get a list of ingredients either, so they refused to compromise.
+Therefore, I was very happy to hear that Risewell refuses to use flavors in their non-toxic toothpaste as well.

 I seen this questions posted a few times on here without answer, Risewell vs Boka, are there any advantages or disadvantages to using one or the other.